climbingjs/london/README.md

 Climbing costs £10 per visit or £20 for a one-off [introductory session](http://archclimbingwall.com/lessons/introduction-lesson/) (includes equiment hire and is recommended for beginners).

 Beginners are more than welcome.
-Please see the [issues](./issues) for the next meetup.
+If you have questions please visit the gitter chat room or open an [issue](./issues).

 # Code of conduct